SustainableCommunityDevelopmentHub/hugo_site/content/clinic/information-technology.md

 ## SCD Clinics in IT

-Unders
-# thoughts on best practives for SCD Hub clinics

-A useful comunity development clinic allows for some objectivity while opening up dialogues and bridges of understanding between groups.
+- A useful comunity development clinic allows for some objectivity while opening up dialogues and bridges of understanding between groups.

-Working agreements: A Sustainable Community Development suggests that we each are seeking land uses that will allow for future human habitation.

-By accepting working agreements in a discussion, SCD Clinic participants can a
+- Training the tech literacy support people.

+- SCD Clinics enable participants to learn through process.

 Topics

 * Climate effects on water resources
 * Local river and lake water quality issues
-* First step measures discussion on burn mitigation for areas rural east africa, US, and globally.
 * Sonoma California wine grape worker and youth exposures.
-* Young artists tribute 'the black river' with a film in Nairobi 2021
+* Young artists tribute 'The Black River' with a film in Nairobi 2021
-* Workshops have gone well demonstrating cloud deployment, web publishing, and monitoring via heroku, github, netlify
+* Workshops have gone well by assisting people to access and begin using solid web developer tools via free level of service plans on Netlify and/or Vercel, Heroku and Github